zpiroux/geist/README.md

 ```

 ## Limitations and improvement areas
-Although Geist has been run in production with heavy load, no data-loss, and zero downtime for ~three years, it makes no guarantees that all combinations of stream spec options will work fully in all cases.
+Although Geist has been run in production with heavy load, no data-loss, and zero downtime for three+ years, it makes no guarantees that all combinations of stream spec options will work fully in all cases.

 The following types of streams have been run extensively and concurrently with high throughput:

 * Kafka → BigTable
 * Kafka → BigQuery
-* Kafka → Various custom-built connectors for products both in GCP and AWS.
+* Kafka → Various custom-built connectors for products both in GCP and AWS (Redshift, S3, OpenSearch).

 Additionally, Pubsub as source and Firestore as sink have been used extensively but with limited traffic.